ohler55/wabur/examples/sample/README.md

 OpO can be downloaded from
 [OpO Downloads](http://www.opo.technology/download/index.html).

+Two terminals are used in this example.
+One if for watching the +opod+ trace output.
+The other is for calling +curl+ to make HTTP requests and to receive responses.
+Open two terminals to get prepared.
+One will be the opo terminal and the other the curl terminal.

 ### Start OpO

 The confguration file for OpO is in the `opo` sub-directory, and is named [`opo.conf`](opo/opo.conf).
 The configuration specifies that the OpO disk storage be in the `opo/data` directory.
+It also turns on logging for HTTP requests and responses along with handler information from the Runner's perspective.
+Near the bottom of the conf file the Controller, +spawn.rb+ is mentioned along with command line options.
+The +-v+ option turns on Controller verbosity.

-Start the OpO daemon with the following command after installing:
+Start the OpO daemon with the following command in the opo terminal after
+installing:

 ```
  > opod -c opo/opo.conf